Ivan-Adamovich/pomodoro-timer/README.md

 ## Pomodoro-Timer App
-I created this application for educational purposes to develop my skills and practice.
 When creating, I used the React library.
-The main functionality is written using React hooks such as useState, useEffect, useContext and useRef.
+The main functionality is written using React hooks (useState, useEffect, useContext, useRef).
 From ready-made solutions, I imported react-circular-progressbar.
 I also manually drew all the icons for ui so that they correspond to the pomodoro style.

 ## Available Scripts